starovoitovs/river/docs/ABOUT.md

 ### Game matrix and strategies

 The game matrix represents:
-- Y-axis: Hero's actions `(action1-action2)`
+- Y-axis: Hero's actions, specified for each possible Hero's range category, e.g. `H1: action1-action2, H2: action1-action2`
-- X-axis: Villain's actions `(action1-action2 if Hero checks first/action1-action2 if Hero bets first)`
+- X-axis: Villain's actions, specified for each possible Hero's range category, e.g. `V1: action1-action2 if Hero checks first/action1-action2 if Hero bets first, V2: ...`
 - Cell entries: value (payoff/log-payoff) for Hero/Villan in the units of BB/log-BB
 - Color-coding: based on the value from Hero's perspective